Our Team

 Wellness Director

 Hi!
-My name is Josie Kirchner, and I am the new Wellness Director for Legacy at Savannah Quarters.
-I have been an LPN for almost 6 years, and I actually started my Senior Living career right here at Legacy as the Memory Care Coordinator.
-Prior to this, I have dabbled in a variety of healthcare fields.
+My name is Josie Kirchner, and I am the Wellness Director at Legacy at Savannah Quarters.
+I have been a Licensed Practical Nurse (LPN) for nearly eight years and began my senior living career right here at Legacy in 2020 as the Memory Care Coordinator.

 Lifestyle Director